jamesq9/Vasavi-Coding-Channel/README.md

   3. PhpMyAdmin (prefered).

- you can check out the video https://www.youtube.com/watch?v=LABKG0Uq0J0 to understand how to configure and use this project. its a long one and very slow with no audio.
-I will try to make a better video of the same.
+ you can check out the video https://www.youtube.com/watch?v=LABKG0Uq0J0 to understand how to configure and use this project. its a long and lenghty one with audio missing, will update the video with new one when time permits.

 Note:
-  1. modify the database connection details at /html/vcc/index.php and /java-setup/vcc/vcc_java/VCC.java
+  1. Modify the database connection details at /html/vcc/index.php and /java-setup/vcc/vcc_java/VCC.java
-  2. modify the paths in the file  /java-setup/vcc/vcc_java/VCC.java as required.
+  2. Modify the paths in the file  /java-setup/vcc/vcc_java/VCC.java as required.
-  3. import the database file provided into mysql within a database called vcc.
+  3. Import the database file provided into mysql within a database called vcc.